Kirill-Sorokin/Aim-Training/README.md

 # Aim-Training
 Program tests reflexes and hand-eye coordination.
-Ideal, for gamers.
+Ideal for gamers.